Menu

 • Single year teaching is more straightforward and is generally how we seek to arrange our classes.
 However, mixed-year teaching is our preferred option when we feel that it will better meet the needs of our pupils.

-• For the year 2021-22 we will have 29 pupils in Year 1/2.
+• For the year 2021-22 we will have 29 pupils in Year 1/2 and 30 pupils in Year 3/4.

 How will teachers plan, ensuring coverage of both the Year 1 and 2 curriculums, preventing repetition of content?